jak-weston/egg-label-tracker/README.md

 # Base URL for the application
 NEXT_PUBLIC_BASE_URL=https://your-domain.vercel.app

+**Important**: For production deployment on Vercel, make sure to set `NEXT_PUBLIC_BASE_URL` to your full production URL including the protocol (e.g., `https://egg-label-tracker.vercel.app`).
+If you only provide the domain without the protocol, the app will automatically add `https://`.
 ```

 **Note:** For local development, if `BLOB_READ_WRITE_TOKEN` is not set, the app will automatically fall back to using localStorage.